Tanner DeVarennes had a shot to make his second Western Massachusetts final.

 While Shastri won that individual tournament, he has downplayed the accomplishment, forcing to focus attention on the great season the unbeaten Mounties have had.
 He wants a state title for the team and the former New England No. 1 repeats that goal every time he finishes another dominating individual victory.

 "[Shastri] has a humble personality, which is awesome for the team," said teammate Jonah Majumder.
 "I think if he took the attitude that I was all about him and he was the sole reason for our success, it'd make it harder for us to keep working hard to improve.
-Having him and everyone else reinforcing, ‘It's the team,' makes everyone
+Having him and everyone else reinforcing, ‘It's the team,' makes everyone -- even the kids not playing -- motivated to keep working hard."

 It's paid off for both, with Lee and eventual winner Mount Greylock reaching Thursday's Western Mass. final.
 DeVarennes was pressed against the fence at Belchertown earlier this week, watching his teammates finish off a semifinal victory.
 Shastri can be one of the loudest supporters, even cheering the Mounties on while he's playing on an adjacent court.